rpusec/Checkers/README.md

 - make a mechanism that will show which player is waiting in the game room
-- make chatting available only between player and their opponent when in chat room
 - kada je alert uljucen, ne updatea se playerov expartion time